Enid SPCA to host free drive-thru dog vaccination clinic

-Around eight local veterinarians will be administering distemper, adenovirus, parainfluenza and parvo (DAPP) vaccines and rabies vaccines from 9 a.m. to noon June 26 in the Stride Bank Center parking lot, 301 S. Independence, said Vickie Grantz, executive director of Enid SPCA.
+Around eight local veterinarians will administer distemper, adenovirus, parainfluenza and parvo (DAPP) vaccines and rabies vaccines from 9 a.m. to noon in the Stride Bank Center parking lot, 301 S. Independence, said Vickie Grantz, executive director of Enid SPCA.

 “(The dog vaccination clinic) is just about trying to have a healthier community,” Grantz said.